Wangtk311/Wangtk311/README.md

 🤓 I think not only software technologies are important for us, but also hardware technologies!

-✍ I am centering on backend and frontend development like a real software engineer, in the past mainly backend, but now I'm interested in frontend!
+✍ I am centering on backend and frontend development, in the past mainly backend, but now I'm interested in fancy frontend, too!

 ```java
 public void main()